homeday-de/homeday-blocks/README.md

 Releasing a new version is as easy as pushing your changes to `master` 😎

-- [Travis](https://travis-ci.com/homeday-de/homeday-blocks) will automatically deploy the storybook to our [showcase env](https://blocks.homeday.dev).
+- [Github Actions](/.github/workflows/deploy-storybook.yml) will automatically deploy the storybook to our [showcase env](https://blocks.homeday.dev).
 - And this [Github workflow](https://github.com/homeday-de/homeday-blocks/tree/master/.github/workflows/release.yml) will automatically create a [release on Github](https://github.com/homeday-de/homeday-blocks/releases) and publish a new [version to NPM](https://www.npmjs.com/package/homeday-blocks?activeTab=versions).

 ## Consuming in other projects